 General English is a challenging subject that involves students in the construction of a range of texts such as analytical essays, articles, persuasive spoken texts and imaginative written texts.
 Students engage in the analysis of poetry, Shakespearean drama, and adolescent and adult fiction and film.
 Units 1 and 2 of the course are formative and, as such, lay the foundation for Units 3 and 4, which are units in which summative assessment for exit achievement takes place.
 For each pair of units, students will complete four substantial assessment tasks, three of which are written and one of which is spoken.
 Tasks set in Units 1 and 2 mirror those of the summative units 3 and 4.
 All responses to assessment tasks are completed either partially or fully in class time.
 The course culminates in a Queensland-wide analytical essay written under test conditions in response to an unseen question about literature.
 General English can contribute to an Australian Tertiary Admission Rank (ATAR) calculation.

 Essential English is offered as an alternative to General English.
-It is an applied subject.
+The subject Essential English develops and refines students' understanding of language, literature and literacy to enable them to interact confidently and effectively with others in everyday, community and social contexts.
+The subject encourages students to understand, accept or challenge the values and attitudes in these texts.
+It is an Applied subject.
 While Essential English can contribute to an Australian Tertiary Admission Rank (ATAR) calculation, no more than one applied subject can do so.
 The aim of the subject is to provide students with literacy skills necessary to negotiate life beyond school.
 The essential elements of language use are developed in each unit.
 The course encourages students to engage with a range of literary and non-literary texts and includes a variety of spoken, multi-modal and written assessments.
 Units 1 and 2 replicate the types of assessment students will undertake in the summative units 3 and 4, which allows skills to be developed over the two year course of study.